 To remain competitive and to qualify for medical licensure in the State of Illinois, applicants who graduated from medical school more than 2 years ago must demonstrate proof of clinical work or continuing medical education (CME).
 Clinical experience in the United States is preferred but not required.

 Beginning in October, candidates whose applications are considered competitive will be emailed an invitation to interview.
-Interviews are conducted from November to January at Rush University Medical Center Department of Neurological Sciences.
-Although applications are reviewed through December, early submission is strongly advised.
+Interviews are conducted from November to January at Rush University Medical Center, Department of Neurological Sciences.
+Although applications are reviewed through January, early submission is strongly advised.

 Residents are selected through the National Resident Matching Program (NRMP), to which all applicants must apply.